 Upon completing the program, fellows will earn a Certificate of Completion from the Nicholas School of the Environment.

 The total 2021 cost of the yearlong program per student is estimated at $14,000.
-Due to generous support from our funders, we are able to offer full scholarships to 15 fellows per year.
+Due to generous support from our funders, we are able to offer full scholarships to all Program Fellows.
 Scholarships include the tuition for all sessions, as well as travel and lodging for in-person workshops.

 Fellows join a small cohort of 15 that will learn together over the course of 12 months.
 The program format follows a hybrid-learning model based on the top-ranked DEL-MEM distance learning program: in-depth campus workshops supported by facilitated online sessions.

 –The leadership cohort will meet in person twice, each time for a three-day workshop held on the Duke campus in Durham, NC*.